 In the new screen, you need to set the domain and enable the Lets Encrypt usage.

 After you press

-Create New Domain you land in a page where you see the warning that you need to verify it.
-First we are going to add a domain to the Gitlab pages for
+Create New Domain you land on a page where you see the warning that you need to verify it.
+First, we are going to add a domain to the Gitlab pages for

 www.mydomain.nl, it always amazes me how many people still use www in front of the domain name but they do so don’t forget to set it up.
 Not setting it would mean you lose this traffic.